Sigismund III Vasa: Urszula Meyerin

 The nature of the relationship between Sigismund and one of his trusted courtiers, Urszula Meyerin, has been continually questioned by Polish historians.
 Born in Munich as Ursula Gienger, she came to Poland with the cortège of future queen Anne in 1592.
 The king was said to have been infatuated with Urszula, who was known to be attractive and pious.
 Upon her arrival, she became involved in the affairs of state and was appointed chamberlain (ochmistrzyni in Polish) at the Queen's court.
-To emphasize her political role and importance, she adopted the Old German equivalent to the title of chamberlain, "Meyerin", as her sobriquet and official name.
+To emphasise her political role and importance, she adopted the Old German equivalent to the title of chamberlain, "Meyerin", as her sobriquet and official name.
 She devotedly assisted in raising the children and, with time, acted as their tutor.

 Meyerin's position as grey eminence and influence on the royal couple made her immensely unpopular among the nobility.
 Consequently, she was compared to the Spanish Duke of Lerma, who ruled in the king's stead, and contemptuously described as "the king's mistress", "ravenous gold-digger", "minister in a skirt" or "Jesuit's bigotry".
 Sigismund's secretary Jan Szczęsny Herburt in his memoirs called her "an obscene favourite".
 However, it is unknown whether the relations between the two were physical.